 He had a further single on Kem (#2764, distributed by King Records), coupling 'Bad Company' with 'Like'.

 As was the case for 'Arabella Jean', Bachelor often wrote in tandem with Rupert Stephens, and the pair penned both sides of a good rockin' little single by Rocky Storm & The Twinkletones on Josie (#847) in late 1958 : 'Should I' and 'My Baby Left Me swinging'.
 Yes, the same 'Should I' that Mike Clifford would cut with Eddie on Liberty the next year (see Clifford's entry below).
 They also co-wrote 'Baby Do' for the obscure Johnny & The Jays on New-York's Fairbanks label (#2001).
+Their best-known composition must be the excellent 'Blood From A stone' that Ricky Nelson cut on his fourth Imperial album, 'Songs By Ricky' (LP 9082), in 1959.

 You can see the original promo issue of 'Mumbles' on Era as well as its very rare one-sided promo issue on the British London label (HLN 9074) in the left side column.
+Note that the Era pressings have delta # in the dead wax (27965 and 27966).

 DEE CAL DC-500